Thérèse Kirongozi: Innovation

 The new generation of robots conceived by the inventor has cameras set in their “eyes” and “shoulders” that film traffic continuously.
 Thanks to the antenna fixed on top of their head, data can be transmitted to a control center via an Internet Protocol (IP) transmission.
-Thérèse Izay is already envisioning the manufacturing of robot soldiers, road cleaning robots, robots that can intervene in a toxic environment, etc. She is proof that women have an important role to play in the industrialization process of the African continent, and that they are just as talented as men.
+Kirongozi is already envisioning the manufacturing of robot soldiers, road cleaning robots, robots that can intervene in a toxic environment, etc. She is proof that women have an important role to play in the industrialization process of the African continent, and that they are just as talented as men.

 Reception

 The local population accepted the robots enthusiastically.
 An editorial writer, Sam Sturgis, acknowledged the benefits the robots bring to managing traffic but also raised concerns that they may take attention away from the issue of uncontrolled urban expansion on the outskirts of the city.
 Brian Sokol, a photographer for Panos Pictures, observed, "People on the streets seem to obey the robots in a way that they don't obey human traffic officers at busy intersections in Kinshasa."

 The government of the Democratic Republic of Congo was satisfied with the performance of the robots and as a result, added three more units to the city of Kinshasa (Women's Technology named them Kisanga, Mwaluke, and Tamuke) and sent five to the southeastern mining district of Katanga, at a cost of $27,500 per robot.
 These new models are supposed to react more quickly than previous ones and have speed radars.
 Kirongozi, a traffic engineer, submitted a proposal to the government for purchasing an additional 30 traffic robots, which are expected to pay for themselves through decreased accident costs and increased fines, and also replace unreliable human traffic officers at a lower cost.
 One of the claimed advantages of the robots is that, unlike local traffic police, they are not susceptible to bribery.
 Their human-like appearance is also believed to encourage drivers to slow down more than a simple sign.
 Celestin Kanyama, chief of Kinshasa's police force, said the new electronic officers were a valuable addition to the city, where 2,276 people have died in traffic accidents since 2007.
 However, Kinshasa governor Andre Kimbuta stated that while the machines could regulate traffic, they were not a replacement for real policemen who could chase after motorists who jump red lights and raise civic awareness.